morepurplemorebetter/MPMBs-Character-Record-Sheet/additional content/_Readme for Fan-made Additions to MPMB's Character Record Sheet.txt

 You can create your own custom JavaScript to add stuff to MPMB's Character Record Sheet by following the syntax found here: http://flapkan.com/mpmb/syntax

-If you decide to make extra content for the sheet, please consider sending me a copy (flapkan@gmail.com) so that I can put it on the "Fan-made Additions" Dropbox.
+If you decide to make extra content for the sheet, please consider sending me a copy (flapkan@gmail.com) so that I can put it on the "Fan-made Additions" Dropbox/GitHub.
 Please send your code in a .txt file as gmail has a tendency to remove .js attachments.

 Good luck with adding extra content and have fun with the sheets!